 Writers at Work is an independent incorporated organisation with strong regional links.
 Its aim is to foster the writing ability of members of the group, provide support and encouragement, and assist through constructive criticism the development of their talents.
 There are two reading and feedback sessions per month.
 Meetings held at City Hall on first and third Wednesday each month at 3pm.

 The Ballarat Branch of the FAW meets most months (February-December) with four dinner meetings a year.
 A supportive group where writers meet to exchange and read work.
 Members write on a set topic each month (any form).

 Ballarat Writers is a grass-roots organisation promoting local writing and writers in the Western Victorian region.
 They run members’ nights, regular competitions and workshops.

 Meets first Thursday of the month, 9:45am-12pm.
 Meeting times are published monthly in the BWG report in the local Heartbeat.

-Barossa Writers is a dedicated group of writers who meet monthly to read and critique members’ work.
-The group has published several anthologies, holds workshops with guest speakers and runs a regular competition for young writers.
-Members’ interests include, but are not limited to, writing poetry, short stories, family history and children’s stories.
+Barossa Writers is a dedicated group of writers who meet monthly to write and critique members’ work.
+The group has published several anthologies and holds workshops with guest speakers.
+Members’ interests include, but are not limited to, writing poetry, short stories, family history, fiction and children’s stories.